 Both live good bacteria and food for these bacteria (prebiotics) are found in breast milk.
 In fact, breast milk contains a really huge amount of prebiotics (called human milk oligosaccharides (HMO’s)… say THAT five times fast!) and many researchers study these fibers so we can try to replicate their many benefits in baby formula.
 It’s really all the rage in research these days.

 Human Milk Oligosaccharides actually do a ton to help out the breastfed baby.
 In addition to feeding the right kind of bugs in the intestines, HMO’s both protect the infant from infections AND help the infant’s immune system develop so the infant can start protecting himself (3)!
 The kicker is – there’s over 100 types of HMO’s and every Mom puts a different HMO cocktail into her breastmilk, so it’s hard to replicate.
-The good news is – We’ve been researching adding these HMO’s to baby formula for years, and a few companies recently came out with formulas that have one HMO added!
-It’s called 2′-fucosyllactose (2-FL for short), and it’s in Similac “Pro” formulas, Gerber “HMO” formulas, and some generic brand formulas too (yay!).
+The good news is – We’ve been researching adding these HMO’s to baby formula for years, and several companies now add between 1 – 5 HMO’s to their formula!
+The most common HMO used is called 2′-fucosyllactose (2-FL for short), and it’s in Similac “Pro” formulas, Gerber “Pro” formulas, and some generic brand formulas too (yay!).
 I did a Happy Hour all about Similac’s Pro formulas so you can get a lot more detail by watching that video.
 This is a super active area of research and so I expect we’ll have more updates to come in the future!